The default seating capacity of an ATV is ONE person.

 Why Seat Capacity Matters

 The reason you can’t make a 1UP into a 2UP is that the passenger doesn’t have the same protections as the driver.

 On 2UP ATVs, the passenger gets their own grab handles and their own place to put their feet.

 A 1UP does not have grab handles for the passenger, and the passenger’s feet will be where the driver’s feet will be.
 This is a huge issue as the driver has a foot brake that they need to be in control of, but if the passenger slips, they could knock the driver’s foot away and ultimately lose control.
 The passenger could also kick the driver’s footing or balance off and have them lose control that way.

 When it comes to 2UP ATVs you’ll notice the passenger’s footrest are always higher than the drivers to help keep the driver’s foot in the right location and keep the passenger from messing with them.

-The Way You Ride An ATV Is Different Than A Motorcycle
+The Way You Ride Is Different Than A Motorcycle

 On a motorcycle, the driver and passenger must become one to be able to lean into turns.